We are captive on the carousel of time…

 I am reminded, especially in June with two birthdays and a wedding anniversary, of years passing.

 When, for a second time, I sketched my oldest grandchild, I hummed Abba’s lyrics, "Slipping Through my Fingers", for days.
 The first portrait I painted of her is found at the end of this blog post.

 So, as I look back to this youngest grandchild who will be nine on Tuesday next week, I think of Joni Mitchell's song, The Circle Game.
 (This post was first published in June 2018).

 Christmas (2013).
 Mixed media on 6 X 9 Watercolour Bee Paper.

 I am captive on the carousel of time.

-Certainly, there is a kind of melancholy that sets in when I see how quickly my grandchildren are growing.
-Isn't that the case with all of us?
-We are all captive on the carousel of time.
+There is a kind of melancholy that sets in when I see how quickly my grandchildren are growing.
+We are all captive on that same carousel of time.
 And the reality of the whirlwind of years going by, is captured in photos, and now, in my paintings as well.

 In 2013, I set myself a goal of painting my grandchildren with Prismacolor pencils.
 As you can see, it took me three years to have all three completed.
 Of course, I didn't work on each for a whole year, but it sure felt like it!